Future self: Measuring psychological connectedness

 Shane Frederick initially tested whether the degree of connectedness with the future self is associated with less discounting of future benefits (in dollar amounts and time).
 Asking subjects how similar they felt to their future selves on a 1-100 scale, Frederick did not find a statistically significant relationship between the degree of connectedness and discounting of future benefits.
 However, later researchers argued Frederick did not find a connection because of the way he measured connectedness.

 In 2009, Hal Hershfield and colleagues introduced a new measurement of psychological connectedness by adapting the Inclusion of Other in the Self Scale, where the relationship between present and future selves is depicted with seven pairs of successively overlapping circles.
 Using this measurement, Hershfield, as well as Daniel Bartels and Oleg Urminsky, have now demonstrated a robust relationship between psychological connectedness and discount rates.
-The more psychologically connectedness people feel between present and future selves, the more they care about the future, and the less they discount future benefits.
+The more psychologically connectedness people feel between present and future selves, the more they care about the future, and the more they discount present benefits.